HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 ---

 ### Logs output file
 *Name of file containing every feedback made by the algorithm during its execution.
-If not specified, the feedback is sent into the console.*
+If not specified, the feedback is displayed into the terminal.*

 |  **Property**           | **Value**           |
 |:------------------------|:--------------------|